Half Round Gutter Guards

 Many gutter guard options get ruled out because they’re designed to fit one style of gutter—the K-style.
 Gutter guards that rely on clipping over the back edge of the gutter guard won’t find a standard place to clip the guard nor will the distance across the gutter’s open area be the same as a K-style gutter.

 There are gutter guards that rely on sitting on the gutter hanger.
-Ask the gutter guard company if their system is installed this way because most half round gutters have no internal hangers for them to rest on.
+Ask the gutter guard company if their system is installed this way.
+Most half round gutters don’t have internal hangers for them to rest on.

 The best option tends to be half round gutter guards that install under the shingle, then attach to the front lip of the gutter.
 This gives the installer the most options for the gutter guard installation.
 The part of the gutter that slips under the shingles must be long enough to adapt to the shingles and gutter as the gutter slopes towards the downspout.
 You do not want to install half round gutter guards flat (it will trap debris like a shelf) nor do you want to lean the gutter guard onto the fascia board, you want it to be angled like the roof so that it sheds debris on its own.